 You may have a missing tooth due to gum disease or an accident.
-If so, your dentist can help you decide which dental implant option is right for you.
+If so, your dentist can help you decide which teeth implant option is right for you.
 There are several types of dental implants available depending on the situation.
-Tooth replacement options include implant-supported dentures, All-on-4 full jaw dental implants, multiple teeth dental implants, and a single tooth implant.
+Tooth replacement options include implant-supported dentures, All-on-4 full jaw dental implants, multiple teeth implants, and a single teeth implant.

 Your dentist can refer you to a dental implant specialist for a consultation.
 EON Clinics offers a free consultation with CT scan where you will be able to meet with a prosthodontist, oral surgeon, or periodontist to discuss which treatment plan is right for you.
 We serve patients throughout Chicagoland, southern Wisconsin and northwest Indiana.
 Schedule a free consultation online today or call us at 844-365-7645.

 Dental Implant Procedures